Seifert hypersurfaces of 2-knots and Chern-Simons functional: Introduction

 For example, $\im cs_{-K(3_1,5)} = \{ 1/120, 49/120, 1\}$. \end{itemize} \end{ex}

-In order to state the main theorem, we need two kinds of Floer theoretic invariants: \begin{itemize} \item In \cite{D18}, Daemi introduced a sequence of invariants $\Gamma_Y(k) \in [0, \infty]$ of an oriented homology $3$-sphere $Y$ parametrized by $k \in \Z$.
+In order to state the main theorem, we also need two kinds of Floer theoretic invariants: \begin{itemize} \item[(i)] In \cite{D18}, Daemi introduced a sequence of invariants $\Gamma_Y(k) \in [0, \infty]$ of an oriented homology $3$-sphere $Y$ parametrized by $k \in \Z$.
 In \cite{NST19}, Nozaki, Sato and the author introduced similar invariants $r_s(Y)\in (0, \infty]$ of oriented homology 3-spheres parametrized by $s \in [-\infty, 0]$.
+These invariants are defined by using a quantitative formulation of instanton Floer homology.